Learn to Play

 - Desperation (ability): If you critically fail and die, you're still revived at the end of combat. (will be changed to "you are knocked out" in future versions)

-- Give and Take (ability): You make take any amount of damage (you decide) up to your current health, and deal that amount to the target.
+- Give and Take (ability): You may take any amount of damage (you decide) up to your current health, and deal that amount to the target.
 If you choose to take damage equal to your current health, you are knocked out for the rest of the fight, or until healed.

 - Imbue (ability): +5 to target's FIRST roll.